How to Backup NAS to External Hard Drive (2 Ways)

 Secure Download

-Step-by-step to backup NAS to external drive easily
+Step-by-step to Backup NAS to External Drive Easily

 With this software, you don’t need to map the NAS device to your computer.
 Just launch it and follow the steps below:

-1. Select Backup -> File Backup. *If you want to create an intact copy of selected data for direct use, you can go to Sync tab and choose Basic Sync.
+1. Select Backup -> File Backup. *If you want to create an intact copy of selected data for direct use, you can go to the Sync tab and choose Basic Sync.

 File Backup

 2. Click Add File or Add Folder according to your needs.
-Click Share/NAS on the popping out window.
+Click Share/NAS on the popping-out window.

 Add File or Add Folder